View my CV here.

 I am an Assistant Professor in the Department of Global Studies at the University of California, Santa Barbara, where I am a faculty affiliate in Political Science and Latin American and Iberian Studies.
 I was previously a postdoctoral fellow at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver’s Josef Korbel School of International Studies.

-I received my PhD from the Department of Government at Harvard University, with a focus on comparative politics and international relations, and received a Certificate in Latin American Studies from the David Rockefeller Center for Latin American Studies.
-I was a Graduate Student Associate of the Weatherhead Center for International Affairs and a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School in 2016-2017.
+I received my PhD in Government at Harvard University, with a focus on comparative politics and international relations, and received a Certificate in Latin American Studies from the David Rockefeller Center for Latin American Studies.
+I was a Graduate Student Associate of the Weatherhead Center for International Affairs and a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.

 I am fluent in Spanish and proficient in Portuguese and French.
 I have consulted for Freedom House on press freedom and civil liberties in Lusophone Africa, and prior to pursuing my PhD, I was a research design and coordination consultant for Handicap International for work on armed violence-related disabilities in Colombia, Haiti, Pakistan, and Uganda; a researcher at the Centre for Social Science Research at the University of Cape Town for a study of everyday violence in South Africa; and a DGARQ/FLAD Research Fellow at the Portuguese national archives, where I studied reports of rebel violence against civilians in Angola and Mozambique in the archives of the Portuguese colonial secret police.
 I also hold an A.M. in Government from Harvard, an M.Soc.Sc. with honors in Sociology from the University of Cape Town and a B.A. cum laude in Political Science from Yale University.
 I am originally, and proudly, from Maine.